deoostfrees/Parvus/README.md

 ### Download

+- CSS:
-CSS: `dist/css/parvus.min.css` minified, or `dist/css/parvus.css` un-minified
+  - `dist/css/parvus.min.css` minified, or
+  - `dist/css/parvus.css` un-minified
+- JavaScript:

-JavaScript: `dist/js/parvus.min.js` minified, or `dist/js/parvus.js` un-minified
+  - `dist/js/parvus.min.js` minified, or
+  - `dist/js/parvus.js` un-minified

-Linking the `.css` and `.js` files to your HTML file.
+Link the `.css` and `.js` files to your HTML file.
 The HTML code may look like this:

 ```html
 <!DOCTYPE html>